-The fundamentals of Chinese Medical Theory give us various functional qualities of the heart and we must remember that this epistemology arises from Daoist observation, Confucian reflection and Buddhist thought.
+The fundamentals of Chinese Medical Theory give us various functional qualities of the heart and we must remember that this epistemology arises from Daoist observation, Confucian reflection and Buddhist experience.
 There are spiritual and subtle overtones to this way of knowing, though many of these insights are reduced or completely abandoned in modern Traditional Chinese Medicine or TCM.
 In the classics of Chinese medicine we learn that the heart is the “monarch” and is sovereign over all the other organ systems and over the entire being (physical/emotional/mental/subtle).
 It controls the blood, the blood vessels, and is in charge of circulating the blood through the vessels.
 The heart houses the shen or spirits and the shen’s presence radiates and shines from a person’s eyes and face.
 Interestingly the ancient Chinese asserted that the heart is at the center of perception itself whereas western science posits the brain to be the seat of perceptive ability.
 Clearly neuroscience has demonstrated that perception and intelligence can be irrevocably altered by brain damage, but up until recently the heart played no known role in either.
 Now research has found what has been called the “little brain” in the heart, and a major role in memory has been identified.
 Researchers have discovered that heart transplant recipients often experience the memories of the heart’s donor (See Dr. Paul P. Pearsall’s book: The Heart’s Code).
 This fascinating research correlates with the ancient Chinese observation that the heart plays a clear role in clarity of mind and good memory.

 In most spiritual traditions around the world speech is regarded as a powerful force and aspirants are therefore advised to speak the truth of their hearts.
 The ancient Chinese also believed this and called the tongue the “sprout of the heart.”